levskaya/eschersketch/src/components/help.md

 ## Et Cetera

 For further reading I highly recommend:
+ - Check out Mahdi Bahrami's game [Engare][engare] based on motion and geometry, inspired by the Persian design tradition.
  - The compilation [Designa][designa] from Wooden Books, especially it's book by Daud Sutton on Islamic Design.
  - David Wade's [Pattern in Islamic Art][patislart]
  - Craig Kaplan's [thesis][cskthesis] and [lecture][csktalk] on the math behind some Islamic geometric patterns.